tldr-pages/tldr/pages/common/hg.md

 # hg

-> The `hg` command provides an interface for Mercurial, a distributed source control management system.
+> Provides an interface for Mercurial, a distributed source control management system.

 - Check the Mercurial version: